kudobuilder/operators/repository/kafka/docs/latest/monitoring.md

 # Monitoring

-KUDO Kafka operator comes by default the JMX Exporter agent enabled.
+By default, the KUDO Kafka Operator comes with the JMX Exporter agent enabled.

-When Kafka operator deployed with parameter `METRICS_ENABLED=true` (which defaults to `true`) then:
+When the Kafka operator is deployed with the parameter `METRICS_ENABLED=true` (which defaults to `true`) then:

-- Each broker bootstraps with [JMX Exporter](https://github.com/prometheus/jmx_exporter) java agent exposing the metrics at `9094/metrics`
+- Each broker bootstraps with the [JMX Exporter](https://github.com/prometheus/jmx_exporter) java agent exposing the metrics at `9094/metrics`
 - Adds a port named `metrics` to the Kafka Service
 - Adds a label `kubeaddons.mesosphere.io/servicemonitor: "true"` for the service monitor discovery.